Dataherald/dataherald/services/enterprise/README.md

-# AI Backend Enterprise
+# Enterprise Server

-This is a fastapi backend application that handles the enterprise business logic.
-It's build on top of the ai engine and uses it internally
+The "Enterprise Server" (or ai-server) is a fastapi backend application that implements the business logic that is exposed to the users in the front-end clients like Admin Console and Slackbot.
+This includes authentication and authorization (both API keys and UI).
+The application is built on top of the dataherald engine and the two access the same MongoDB instance for storage.
+Before running this application you need to be running the Dataherald engine.

 ## Building and Running with Docker Locally
-We use Docker to create a reproducible environment for ai-server.
+We use Docker to create the environment ai-server.
 > Please use the dockerfile instead of the docker-compose file if you are trying to deploy it on your cloud platform.

 1. Create your local `.env` file and copy the variables from `.env.example` and fill them up